Meghan Markle & Prince Harry Announce They Will No Longer Use Sussex Royal Instagram Account

 The couple says that they plan to introduce a new digital presence around the same time.

-Fans of the couple know that back in February, rumors began to circulate that the couple would no longer be able to use the term “Royal” after stepping back from their official duties.
+In February, rumors began to circulate that the couple would no longer be able to use the term “Royal” after stepping back from their official duties.
 The announcement seemed to confirm that this was the case, saying that the entire royal family agreed that the use of the term would need to be evaluated.